-Roger Ebert has been the film critic of the Chicago Sun-Times since 1967.
+Roger Ebert (1942-2013) was the long time film critic of the Chicago Sun-Times.
 He won the Pulitzer Prize in 1975.
 From 1976 through 2006 he co-hosted a weekly film-review program on American television.
-He is the author of many books, including the 2011 memoir, Life Itself.
+He was the author of many books, including the 2011 memoir, Life Itself.

 Though a family man and a reasonably successful doctor, Charles Alavoine has grown dissatisfied with his existence.
 A casual liaison seems to promise the release he longs for, but its consequences are far deadlier than he’d anticipated.
 Simenon’s thriller is at once a personal confession and an indictment of modern society’s deadening moral codes.